meilisearch/documentation/reference/features/configuration.md

 # Configuration

-You can configure MeiliSearch with **environment variables** and **command line options**.
+You can configure MeiliSearch with **environment variables** and **command-line options**.

+The configuration options described here affect your entire MeiliSearch instance, not just a single index.
+For index settings, see [settings](/reference/features/settings.md).

-## Configuring an instance with command-line flags
+## Configuring an instance with command-line options

-Pass options and their respective values as command-line flags when launching a MeiliSearch instance.
+Pass command-line options and their respective values when launching a MeiliSearch instance.

 ```bash
 ./meilisearch --db-path ./meilifiles --http-addr '127.0.0.1:7700'